-Spouse's pension: 25% of the deceased's average monthly earnings in the last 12 months is paid for one survivor, 35% for two, 45% for three, and 55% for four or more.
+Spouse's pension: Up to 25% of the deceased's average monthly earnings in the last 12 months is paid for one eligible spouse.

-The minimum spouse pension is the state social security benefit.

-The state social security benefit is €64.03; €106.72 if disabled since childhood.
+The minimum monthly spouse's pension is the state social security benefit.
+The state social security benefit is €64.03 a month; €106.72 a month if disabled since childhood.

-The maximum spouse pension is 80% of the deceased's average monthly earnings in the last 12 months.
+The maximum monthly spouse's pension is 80% of the deceased's average monthly earnings in the last 12 months.